Typeform/ci-standard-checks/README.md

 for the various packages.

-We have a wrapper for `@actions/github` in `.src/infrasctructure/github` that's meant to hold handy helper methods for accesing data from GitHub that the action might care about (e.g. info about the PR that triggered the action).
+We have a wrapper for `@actions/github` in `.src/infrastructure/github` that's meant to hold handy helper methods for accessing data from GitHub that the action might care about (e.g. info about the PR that triggered the action).
 They also provide an extra abstraction layer that is easier to mock in your tests than pure Octokit.
 If you need more info from GitHub in your check,